 The McCarthy Center Mentor Program

-The Eugene J. McCarthy Center Mentor Program intends to connect CSB and SJU students with individual political and community leaders and offers a roadmap for mentorship and networking.
-Through informational interviews, job shadowing, resume critiques, and career discussions, students will gain a greater awareness of multiple civic options as well as the avenues for success in political and civic life.
+The Eugene J. McCarthy Center Mentor Program intends to pair CSB and SJU students with professionals across various fields to offer a roadmap for networking and mentorship.
+Through informational interviews, job shadowing, resume and cover letter critiques, and career discussions, students will gain a greater awareness of the avenues for success in political, personal, and professional life.

 Mentor Program Goals: